Program Services Coordinator (Society and Education Emphasis)

 We value the ability to serve students from a broad range of cultural heritages, socioeconomic backgrounds, genders, abilities and orientations.
 Therefore, we prioritize applicants who demonstrate they understand the benefits diversity brings to a professional educational community.
 The successful candidate will be an equity-minded individual committed to collaborating with faculty, classified staff, administration, students and community partners who are also committed to closing equity gaps.
 The San Mateo County Community District seeks employees who value mentorship and working in a collegial, collaborative environment, guided by a commitment to helping all students achieve their educational goals.

 Under direction of the Director of Career and Workforce Programs, the Program Services Coordinator (PSC), Job Placement: Society and Education - Strong Workforce Programs is responsible for the coordination and delivery of job placement and workforce readiness program components specific to the Meta Major: Society and Education.
 Additionally, the PSC, Job Placement: Society and Education, will facilitate coordination, planning, logistics, and implementation of all related job placement services such as student recruitment, employer engagement, internship and job placement program design/development, orientation, job skills assessment matching, skills gap analysis and placement, training and workshop delivery and acts as a liaison between the College, program faculty and Meta Major specific employers and provides all other support as needed for current and potential program participants and partners.
 Public contact is extensive and can include students, faculty and staff, key business representatives, governmental agencies and the general public, for the purpose of job placement program development, exchanging partnership information, and delivery of a variety of job placement services.
 A high degree of independent judgment, professionalism, partnership development, and creativity are required to adequately represent the College and the Job Placement Program, to serve as a technical resource person for the program, and to work with a team to design original program components and services.
 Consequences of errors in judgment can be costly in public relations and in employee time; however, management controls limit the risk of more serious consequences.
 The Program Services Coordinator, Job Placement: Education & Society can lead the work of student assistants, proctors, and other staff as assigned.
-This is a temporary position funded by the Strong Workforce Program and may be eliminated once the funding has been exhausted.

 Duties and Responsibilities: